Home → Frequently Asked Questions

 9. Does Maine require a year-end reconciliation of income tax withholding liability and copies of W-2s and 1099s?

 Yes.
 All employers and nonwage payers who withhold Maine income tax from payments to employees or other recipients must file a year-end reconciliation, Form W-3ME.
-You may file Form W-3ME electronically at http://www.maine.gov/revenue/netfile/gateway2.htm or you may download the form at http://www.maine.gov/revenue/forms/ .
+Unless you have a waiver, you must file Form W-3ME electronically (see http://www.maine.gov/revenue/netfile/gateway2.htm).
+If you have waiver from the electronic filing requirement, you may download the form at http://www.maine.gov/revenue/forms/ .

 10. Does Maine accept magnetic media reporting for year-end W-2s and 1099s?